Bong Galanza

-Pedrito de Guzman "Bong" Galanza (born December 21, 1992) is a Filipino professional basketball player for the NLEX Road Warriors of the Philippine Basketball Association (PBA).
+Pedrito de Guzman "Bong" Galanza (born December 21, 1992) is a Filipino professional basketball player for the Pangasinan Heatwaves franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
 He played college basketball at the University of the East.
 He was drafted with the 46th pick of the 2015 PBA draft by the GlobalPort Batang Pier.
-He is the former Team Captain of the University of the East.
+He is the former team captain of the University of the East.